UN-OCHA/hrinfo-site/sites/all/modules/contrib/menu_target/README.txt

 INTRODUCTION:
 --------------------------------------------------------------------------------

-Allows privileged users to choose wether or not to open menu items in a new window.
+Allows privileged users to choose whether or not to open menu items in a new window.
 When enabled, users who have access to add or edit menu items, are provided the possibility to choose if the menu items should be opened in a new window or in the same window.